 - Use it immediately for baking: If you are going to bake something right away (same day), you can keep the discard at room temperature until you're ready to bake.
 Check out a few of my favorite sourdough discard recipes here.

-- Store it for future baking: You can keep sourdough discard for up to one week.
-After the one-week mark, there is a chance of bad bacteria growing in the discard, so it should be literally discarded.
-After feeding your starter, store the discard in an airtight container (marked with the date, if you need the reminder), and use it sometime in the next week.
+- Store it for future baking: You can store sourdough discard in an airtight container in the refrigerator for future baking with sourdough discard recipes.
 When you're ready to use it, let the discard come to room temperature before using it to bake.

-One last option: if you want to give someone some of your sourdough starter, you can give them discard!
+- Give it to someone to make their own starter: If you want to give someone some of your sourdough starter, you can give them discard!
 Feed your sourdough starter as normal, then give away the discard to a lucky friend or neighbor.
-Make sure to leave them with instructions on how to feed it (based on the recipe you used to make it).
+Make sure to leave them with instructions on how to feed it.

 Things to remember

 - It's hard to kill a sourdough starter!
-Did you add a little too much water, or a little less?
-Head out of town and go two weeks without a feeding?
-Forget to put it back in the refrigerator overnight?
+Did you add a little too much water, or a little less than you were supposed to?
+Are you heading out of town and need to let your starter go for two weeks without a feeding?
+Did you forget to put it back in the refrigerator overnight?
 It'll be ok!

 Your sourdough starter can last forever, honestly!
 There are stories of sourdough starters being passed down for generations.
 As long as you continue feeding it, your sourdough starter will keep living.

-You can keep sourdough discard for up to one week.
-After that point, it may start growing bad bacteria and should be discarded.
+I recommend keeping sourdough discard for up to one week, but I know others that keep it for much longer.
+After one week point, it has a higher risk of starting to grow bad bacteria and mold.
 DO NOT put sourdough discard down your sink drain - it will harden and clog your pipes.
-To discard, you can either compost or dispose of in the trash.
+To discard, you can either compost or dispose of it in the trash.

 This depends on how often you want to use it.
 If you are baking with the starter daily (not necessarily typical), then you'll want to feed the starter daily.
 If you're baking with the starter once per week (more common), then you'll want to feed the starter weekly.

-I recommend feeding the starter weekly, or at least once every two weeks to keep a healthy, active starter.
+I recommend feeding the starter at least weekly to keep a healthy, active starter.

 You should aim to feed your sourdough starter at least every two weeks if it is stored in the refrigerator.
 If you're going on vacation for longer than that by a few days, you'll likely be ok.
 If you're pushing it to three weeks or more, consider leaving your starter with a friend who will feed it (like taking care of a house plant!).
 You can also freeze your sourdough starter in a freezer-safe bag or container.